qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 ```

 We have hidden the Flask setup boilerplate in a `RoutesTests` base class.
 This
-also creates a test_client for doing HTTP calls.
-The setUp makes sure all
+also creates a `test_client` for doing HTTP calls.
+The `setUp` function makes
-request in the test are performed as an authenticated user (`self.do_signin()`).
+sure all requests are performed as an authenticated user (`self.do_signin()`).
 It also provides a `current_user_repository`.

 The `createDiagnosticSessionRoutes` function conveniently provides dummy `None`
 references for the different dependencies these routes need (in a quite Pythonic
-way), so that we can focus on the ones that are relevant in the specific tests.
+way), so that we can focus on the ones relevant for the specific tests.

 We have decided to mock the `CreateDiagnosticSession` command.
-This has a risk
+This bears the
-of having green tests even though the route and the actual command are not
+risk of having green tests even though the route and the actual command do not
-working together, especially with Python's flexible duck typing.
-Therefore we
+work together, especially with Python's flexible duck typing.
+Therefore we have
-have also created a suite of component end-to-end tests that test the full
+also created a suite of component end-to-end tests that test the full component
-component wired with in-memory repositories.
+wired with in-memory repositories.

 ## Inside the command

-The `CreateDiagnosticSession` command code looks like this.
-We have left out some details for convenience:
+The `CreateDiagnosticSession` command code looks like this, with some details
+left out for convenience:

 ```python
 class CreateDiagnosticSession: